salmer/CppDeveloperRoadmap/English/Books/Senior.md

     The classic book about the logical errors of human thinking.
 It is useful because it will help to take a more rational approach to making various decisions, taking into account cognitive distortions in human thinking.
 This is an extremely necessary skill for specialists who are in the area of making key decisions.
 The book may seem rather boring, in which case you can try to look for alternative works that tell about cognitive distortions.

-## Requirements and software architecture
+## :clipboard: Requirements and software architecture

 - [Karl Wiegers - Software Requirements](https://www.amazon.com/Software-Requirements-Developer-Best-Practices/dp/0735679665)